 This goal aims to increase community collaboration and utilization of threat assessment skills and meets all three of the needs listed above.
 Under this goal, B-HARP created a Level 2 Team that assists and consults Level 1 Site Teams and can implement threat assessment practices on a community-wide scale.
 Participants in this training and members of the Level 2 Community Team will understand and apply threat assessment from a Best Practice Model and will work to expand and solidify the community threat assessment network.

-At B-HARP, we recognize the important role that teachers and staff have in identifying threats, due to their high level of engagement with students and their commitment to school safety.
-To equip those working at educational institutions with the tools of threat assessment and management, we educate school teachers and staff on identifying and reporting behaviors of concern.
-We also provide information on reporting methods to ensure that teachers and staff know who to report behaviors of concern to, and what steps the Level 1 Team will take with the information.
-Participating teachers and staff will learn better methods to increase prevention and early detection of threats that are made.
+During B-HARP, we recognized the important role that teachers and staff have in identifying threats, due to their high level of engagement with students and their commitment to school safety.
+To prepare those working at educational institutions with the tools of threat assessment and management, we educated school teachers and staff on identifying and reporting behaviors of concern.
+We also provided information on reporting methods to ensure that teachers and staff know to whom to report behaviors of concern, and what steps the Level 1 Team would take with the information.
+The outcome was for participating teachers and staff to learn better methods to increase prevention and early detection of threats that are made.

-Under this goal, the community capacity of mental health providers to treat and monitor persons who have made threats will increase.
+Under this goal, the community capacity of mental health providers to treat and monitor persons who have made threats would increase.
 Mental Health Providers serve as a crucial component of the community threat assessment network, in the identification, prevention, and management stages of threat assessment.
-As B-HARP is a treatment-based model, therapists and counselors are in a unique position in the network as they can identify potential threats in sessions, and also serve as a primary source of treatment for those who have made threats.
+As B-HARP originated from a community-based mental health perspective, it was viewed that community therapists and counselors are in a unique position in the network as they can identify potential concerning behaviors in working with their clients, as well as serve as a primary source of treatment and support for students and youth who have demonstrated concerning behaviors.

 Powered by GoDaddy